The Balkan Line: Casting

 Miloš Biković was first offered the role of a Russian soldier, but he refused, deciding that it would be more logical for him to play a Serb in a joint film between Russia and Serbia.
 However, he immediately agreed to help organize the filming in his homeland and became not only an actor, but also one of the producers of the film.

 Milena Radulović (sr) especially for participating in the filming of the film studied Russian and improved it every time, after which she now speaks it with almost no accent.

 Emir Kusturica played a small role as a Belgrade taxi driver; According to executive producer Anastasia Pelevina, at first the director had to enter the crew from the Serbian side, but their work schedules did not match.

 Filming

 For the filming, all the actors playing the role of special forces went through heavy two-month training which focused on shooting and physical conditioning.

-Location filming took place in Moscow, Moscow Oblast, Russia, Crimea and Serbia.
+Location filming took place in Moscow, the Moscow Oblast, the Republic of Crimea, Russia, and Serbia.